RitwikGupta/ritwikgupta.github.io/_pages/about.md

 My name is Ritwik Gupta and I am a Ph.D. student at the University of California, Berkeley, where I am a member of the [Berkeley AI Research (BAIR)](https://bair.berkeley.edu/) lab.
 My research focus is on computer vision for humanitarian assistance and disaster response, as well as the development of policies related to the use of machine learning in developing areas.
 I am co-advised by Drs.
 [Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/) and [Shankar Sastry](https://www2.eecs.berkeley.edu/Faculty/Homepages/sastry.html).
 I am an AI Policy Fellow in the [Center for Security in Politics](https://csp.berkeley.edu/) under the advisement of [Sec.
 Janet Napolitano](https://en.wikipedia.org/wiki/Janet_Napolitano).

-I am lucky to be able to spend time at Berkeley's [Human Rights Center](https://humanrights.berkeley.edu/home) as a Research Fellow, and am also endowed with a fellowship from Berkeley's [AI Policy Hub](https://cltc.berkeley.edu/program/ai-policy-hub/).
+I am a Graduate Fellow with the [Berkeley Risk and Security Lab](https://brsl.berkeley.edu/), a Research Fellow at Berkeley's [Human Rights Center](https://humanrights.berkeley.edu/home), and a Fellow at Berkeley's [AI Policy Hub](https://cltc.berkeley.edu/program/ai-policy-hub/).

 In addition to my academic pursuits, I am the Founder and President of [Neural Tangent](https://neuraltangent.com/), a company that uses machine learning to solve problems in the field of humanitarian assistance and disaster response.
 I also provide consulting services in the areas of machine learning, artificial intelligence, edge computing, and remote sensing.